faultywarrior/dvmhost/README.md

 - `-DCROSS_COMPILE_AARCH64=1` - This will cross-compile dvmhost for generic ARM 64bit.
 (RPi4 running 64-bit distro's can fall into this category [on Debian/Rasbpian anything bullseye or newer])
 - `-DCROSS_COMPILE_RPI_ARM=1` - This will cross-compile for old Raspberry Pi ARM 32 bit. (typically this will be the RPi1, 2 and 3 platforms; see build notes, linked below)

 Please note cross-compliation requires you to have the appropriate development packages installed for your system.
 For ARM 32-bit, on Debian/Ubuntu OS install the "arm-linux-gnueabihf-gcc" and "arm-linux-gnueabihf-g++" packages.
 For ARM 64-bit, on Debian/Ubuntu OS install the "aarch64-linux-gnu-gcc" and "aarch64-linux-gnu-g++" packages.
+Additionally, cross-compilation for ARM/AARCH64 on Windows is NOT supported!

+### Building on Windows
+ 1. Clone the repository. `git clone https://github.com/DVMProject/dvmhost.git`
+ 2. Switch into the "dvmhost" folder.
+Create a new folder named "build" and switch into it.
+    ```
+    # cd dvmhost
+    dvmhost # mkdir build
+    dvmhost # cd build
+    ```
+ 3. Run CMake with any specific options required.
+(Where [options] is any various compilation options you require.)
+    ```
+    dvmhost/build # cmake -DCOMPILE_WIN32=1 [additional options] ..
+    ...
+    -- Build files have been written to: dvmhost/build
+    dvmhost/build # make
+    ```

+If you want to build for Win32 instead of Win64, you must pass CMake `-A Win32`

 [See project notes](#project-notes).